 During the run, Betty began to court Bolton-born scenic artist Roy Parry, who had just returned from fighting on the Front.
 Roy designed the sets, scenery and electrics which were built by himself and George Jewitt.
 The pair were married in June 1922 at the Church in Myddleton Square, situated on the opposite side of the square from where her parents were living, walking to and from the church for the ceremony.
 Their first child Archie Anthony was born on January 13th 1923 an inconvenient amounts of month after the ceremony.
 When Archie was born, Betty reluctantly sent him to live with Jenny and Fred in London, and later their home in Peacehaven, whilst she was on tour.

-A happy memory of visiting Myddleton Square in 2013 and finding the church open with a WI coffee morning bin full swing and having a wonderful chat with the present vicar, who knew nothing of Betty !!! can you believe that?
+A happy memory for me of visiting Myddleton Square in 2013 and finding the church open with a WI coffee morning in full swing, and having a wonderful chat with the present vicar, who knew nothing of Betty !!! can you believe that?

 Following her success in ‘Mr. Tower,’ Betty was given her own review ‘A Week’s Pleasure’, Betty’s premier number being ‘I’m Scared to Death of Holding My Breath Under the Water’ which was picked out especially by Gracie for her.
 They were also joined later on in the run in 1926 seventeen year old Tommy Trinder, who acted the male comic lead to Betty.
 Never strong in health, Betty suffered a breakdown during the arduous run and until someone else could step into her role Gracie reluctantly agreed to do so.